EmbarkStudios/cargo-about/README.md

 ### Adding additional licenses to `about.toml`

-Not all licenses are placed in seperate licnese files.
-Those files can be explicity added like this:
+Not all licenses are placed in separate license files.
+Those files can be explicitly added like this:

 ```toml
 [[physx-sys.additional]]